3 Days Chasing Lights: Things to Do in Fairbanks Alaska

 How to Get Around Fairbanks?

 When visiting Fairbanks, renting a car is a non-negotiable.
-I was hesitant about the premise of manning a rental vehicle on icy winter roads, but that’s the only way to reach some of the best things to do in Fairbanks outside of the immediate downtown including the “Drive Your Own Dog Sled” Tour, Denali Winter Summit Flight, and Chena Hot Springs, and in the long run this transportation choice is drastically more convenient and economical.
+I was hesitant about the premise of manning a rental vehicle myself on icy winter roads, but that’s the only way to reach some of the best things to do in Fairbanks outside the immediate downtown including the “Drive Your Own Dog Sled” Tour, Denali Winter Summit Flight, and Chena Hot Springs.
+In the long run, this transportation choice is also drastically more convenient and economical.

-Fortunately, local providers like Alaska Auto Rentals acutely familiar with the extreme seasonal conditions ensure your vehicle is up to snuff and can handle the often snow-covered side roads.
-Unlike legacy rental companies such as Hertz, Avis, or Alamo, Alaska Auto Rentals does not charge extra to provide safe and reliable vehicles that are equipped to handle Alaskan winters.
-Their Winter Vehicle Standards—which all rentals come equipped with—include high traction winter tires, advanced winterization packages, cold weather rated fluids, extension cords, ice scrapers, and snow brushes.
+Fortunately, local providers are acutely familiar with the extreme seasonal conditions and ensure your vehicle is properly prepared for snow-covered side roads.
+Unlike legacy rental companies such as Hertz, Avis, or Alamo, Alaska Auto Rentals does not charge extra to provide safe and reliable vehicles that can handle Alaskan winters.
+Their Winter Vehicle Standards—which all rentals come equipped with—include high traction winter tires, advanced winterization packages, cold-weather-rated fluids, extension cords, ice scrapers, and snow brushes.

-When flying into Fairbanks International Airport, you’ll discover that an unusually high number of arrivals are scheduled to land around midnight.
-I was initially apprehensive about the likelihood of being able to find a ride from the airport to my rental vehicle pickup at Pike’s Lodge after my 2:00 AM arrival, but fortunately the town stays quite active late into the night given the abundance of of northern lights tours which run well into the wee hours of the morning.
+When booking flights into Fairbanks International Airport (FAI), you’ll notice that an unusually high number of arrivals are scheduled to land past midnight.
+While I was initially apprehensive about finding a ride from the airport to my rental vehicle pickup point after a 2:00 AM arrival, the town stays quite active late into the night given the abundance of northern lights tours.
+Taxis wait outside the baggage claim even during these early morning hours.

 Where to Stay in Fairbanks?